coconutcastle/comp310-winter23/src/README.md

 This code uses the starter code from [the project repository](https://gitlab.cs.mcgill.ca/balmau/comp310-winter23).
 This assignment is built off of the A3 solution code provided.

-This code has never been successfully crawled by the Autograder due to an odd issue with an infinite loop - the source of which was only very recently discovered.
-Therefore, I cannot say for certain that there will be no compilation errors/warnings or issues that arise remotely but not locally.

 Some other things:
 - Some code is taken from sources such as StackOverflow.
 These have been linked and credited in the comments.
-- I am unable to properly delete the backing_store directory that is created each time it is run, though the files contained within them are.
+- The backing_store directory is occasionally not properly deleted, though the files contained within them are.
 I am not clear on what the issue is, as I don't have anything other than an error code.
 I suspect it may have to do with permissions.
 - The command line arguments for framesize and varmemsize can be set using framesize=X and varmemsize=X.
+- There are some memory leaks due to use of strdup() in the provided starter code.
+According to the comments on [this Ed post](https://edstem.org/us/courses/32167/discussion/2902283), so long as the program passes the tests and does not crash, we should not be getting penalized for memory leaks.
+I am working under this assumption.

 ## To Run